 Switzerland: Types of Company

-- The minimum number of subscribers is 3
+- The minimum number of subscribers is three

 - Nominee shareholders and nominee subscribers are permitted

-- Share capital cannot be increased by more than 50% of the authorized capital at any one time;
+- Share capital cannot be increased by more than 50% of the authorised capital at any one time;

 - A majority of directors must be Swiss nationals and must be domiciled in the country;

 - All directors must be shareholders whether they are the beneficial owners of those shares or hold as nominees (the holding of one share as a nominee is sufficient to meet this requirement)